Danny MacAskill reveals the inside story of Postcard from San Francisco

 I do tricks by the book...

-I had the exact same net set up at a warehouse back in Inverness and had spent the winter practicing.
+I had the exact same net set-up at a warehouse back in Inverness and had spent the winter practising.
 I had all my own time to try it with no pressure, and in days of attempts, I actually only made it across once, so I wasn’t feeling particularly confident that I was going to be able to do it in San Francisco.

 Personally, it was the most difficult trick in the film and I was pretty pleased that it worked.
 It was one of those out-there ideas and I had no idea whether or not I was going to make it.

-To land the Beach Drop, I had to start balancing, hop on the back wheel, and then drop about seven feet onto a wall that itself is only six inches wide.
-If I was to fall backward, the fall was about four feet.
-If I was to fall forward, the drop to the beach was around 16 feet, and I’d also go head-first into the landing that I’d fashioned out of a bunch of driftwood.
+To land the Beach Drop, I had to start balancing, hop on the back wheel, and then drop about seven feet [2.1m] onto a wall that itself is only six inches [15cm] wide.
+If I was to fall backward, the fall was about four feet [1.2m] .
+If I was to fall forward, the drop to the beach was around 16 feet [4.9m], and I’d also go head-first into the landing that I’d fashioned out of a bunch of driftwood.

 Normally, I do most things on my feet first.
 I don't do parkour, necessarily, but I have to be quite comfortable on my feet to then do it on the bike.
 I did jump down it on my feet eventually, but it was on the limit of what I was comfortable doing.

 Mentally, it was difficult to commit to.
-I would be hanging around on top of the structure trying to get the courage to do it, bottle it, and then would get up to the top again and try it.
-It was really hard to not imagine going over the handlebars because I wasn't 100% confident that I wasn't going to drop the front wheel.
+I would be hanging around on top of the structure, trying to get the courage to do it, bottle it, and then would get up to the top again and try it.
+It was really hard not to imagine going over the handlebars, because I wasn't 100 percent confident that I wasn't going to drop the front wheel.

-Eventually, I managed to give it a go and on my first try, my back brake slipped but luckily I fell backwards.
-On the second time, I landed the back wheel, balanced but had to put my feet down on the wall.
+Eventually, I managed to give it a go, and on my first try, my back brake slipped, but luckily I fell backwards.
+On the second time, I landed the back wheel and balanced but had to put my feet down on the wall.
 On the third go, I managed to do it.
-The second drop was a little bit of an anticlimax for me personally but the first drop was definitely disgusting.
+The second drop was a little bit of an anticlimax for me personally, but the first drop was definitely disgusting.

 I was against the clock on the Rock